 The Pro 6E does have a 2.5Gbps port, but in most, if not all, cases, that’d make no difference since there’s no way for any device to connect at that speed on the front end — even when using the 6GHz band you’ll only get Gig+ sustained speed at best.

 Gig+, or Gig plus, conveys a speed grade faster than 1Gbps but slower than 2Gbps.
 So, it’s 1.5Gbps, give or take, and it’s not fast enough to be qualified as Multi-Gig.

-Gig+ generally applies to the sustained speeds of Wi-Fi 6 or 6E (via a 2×2 connection) or Internet speed, not wired local connections.
+Gig+ generally applies to the sustained speeds of Wi-Fi 6 or 6E (via a 2×2 at 160MHz connection) or Internet speed, not wired local connections.

 The only time this port is meaningful is if you have 2.5Gbps Internet but in that case, you shouldn’t get this router, or any entry-level hardware if you want to enjoy ultra-fast broadband.

 Nonetheless, eero uses this port to prop up the Pro 6E with the “fastest eero to date” marketing nonsense.
 The 2.5Gpbs port is nothing new.
 There are some two dozen Multi-Gig Wi-Fi 6/E home routers that have this port or faster, all with better specs than the eero Pro 6E.
 And I’ve thoroughly tested all of them.